 My parent has a question for the instructor, when can they ask?

 Instructors can only speak to parents before or after class, not during.
-If you have a general question for our staff, please use the Contact Us form and we will email you back promptly.
+If you have a general question regarding the program, please email email@example.com.

 How can parents help with the Stanford Math Circle?